martijnburgers/Funkshun/README.md

 ﻿Funkshun
 ========

-A small and simple library which gives a solution on how to deal with functional and technical exception handling.
-This is done by defining a standard way of returning method calls.
-This behaviour is enforced by a special bread of methods called funkshuns, which mandates this and extense the possibilities with it.
-Read further if you want to know more...
+A small and simple library which provides a simple implementation of a request-response pattern surrounded by helper classes for dealing with responses, functional messages and technical exceptions.
+This is done by defining a convention for returning method calls.
+This behaviour can be enforced by a special breed of methods called funkshuns or special return types.
+Read more if I got your attention.

 Goals
 -----

-In every project the question arises on how to deal with technical and functional exceptions.
-A solution could be to throw exceptions, provide output parameters or even worse return strings.
-I've seen a lot different implementations or even combinations of those and they all didn't really do it for me.
-I believe that on every project there should be a convention on how to deal with exceptions be it function or technical.
-On most projects I have been on, this wasn't the case or it was implemented in different ways by different developers.
+In every project the question should arise: how are we going to deal with functional errors, warnings and thrown exceptions.
+For this, your project should have a convention which must apply for all writen sofware.
+A solution could be to throw exceptions for functional errors, provide output parameters or even worse return a string with the error message.
+Now for all this kind of, let's be honest, simple problems
+Funkshun provides a more simple solution.

+The Funkshun project believes in the following assumptions:

+1. Only technical errors should be thrown by exceptions.
+2. Functional messages can be part of the result of a method (even void methods) but are not mandatory.
+3. Functional messages have a severity (error, warning or information).

 With this in mind the goals of this project are:

-1. Provide a simple convention for handling functional/technical messages.
+1. Provide a simple convention for handling functional and technical messages/exceptions.
-2. Provide helper methods which utilizes this convention.
+2. Provide helper methods which utilizes this convention and makes working with it easy en fun.

+It doesn't fit in every situation but maybe perfectly in yours.
+Also checkout the other links for more information.

 Download
 --------